Joshua G. Newbold

 Joshua Gaskill Newbold (May 12, 1830 – June 10, 1903) was the tenth Governor of Iowa.

 Early life

+Newbold was born in 1830 to Barzilla and Catherine Houseman Newbold in Fayette County, Pennsylvania.
 Newbold grew up in a Quaker family in Pennsylvania.
-Later he became a Baptist.
-He moved to Iowa in 1854, where he was a farmer.
+Later he became a Baptist, specifically Free Will Baptist.
+He moved to Mount Pleasant, Iowa in March 1854, where he was a farmer.